nocproject/noc-docker/Readme.md

 Q: Can i setup my ssl certificate?

-A: Yes you can. you have to put it in data/nginx/ssl and call in the same way.
+A: Yes you can. you have to put it in data/nginx/ssl and name it noc.crt and noc.key